mcarrickscott/TLSECC/README.md

 # TLSECC

-Portable, performant, constant time C and Rust libraries for supporting Elliptic curve functionality for TLS1.3 on 32 or 64 bit architectures
+Portable, performant, constant time C and Rust libraries for supporting Elliptic curve functionality for TLS1.3 on 32 or 64 bit architectures.

+Code in large part automatically generated from python scripts - see https://github.com/mcarrickscott/modarith

 # Build